Hua Siong College of Iloilo: History

 In 1918, the Chamber of Commerce acquired a piece of land along Iznart Street.

-In 1927, the school was called Primary Commercial School and later became Iloilo Chinese Commercial High School.
+By 1927, the school was called Primary Commercial School and later became Iloilo Chinese Commercial High School.

-In 1932, more classrooms were added, more instructional materials and equipment were provided, new curricula in the Elementary and High School were offered, and a Kindergarten Course was introduced.
+In 1932, more classrooms were implemented, instructional materials and equipment were provided, new curricula in the Elementary and High School were offered, and a Kindergarten course was also introduced to the college.

 During World War II

-During the Japanese occupation of the Philippine in World War II, among those who stood up against the Japanese in Iloilo were the school teachers and students, who formed anti-Japanese Patriotic Groups.
-The group stirred the valor of the local Chinese through drama performances.
-Being the nucleus of the Anti-Japanese Forum, constituted principally by the local Chinese, school teachers frequently organized discussions on current events.
+During the Japanese occupation of the Philippine in World War II, among those who stood up against the Japanese in Iloilo City were the school teachers and students, who formed anti-Japanese Patriotic Groups.
+The group encouraged the local Chinese community by staging drama performances.
+Being the leading member of the Anti-Japanese Forum, constituted principally by the local Chinese, school teachers frequently organized discussions on current events.

-When Japanese aggressors reached Iloilo, some of the anti-Japanese organizers, including members of the board of trustees, were detained, torture and executed.
-Their remains were buried in the Chinese Cemetery.
+When Japanese aggressors reached Iloilo, some of the anti-Japanese organizers, including members of the board of trustees, were reportedly detained, tortured and executed.
+Their remains were buried in a Chinese Cemetery.

 The war left the school in ruins.
-The board of trustees prepared themselves to continue operations.
-Through funds from friends, residing in Gigante Island, they were able to finance the new set-up.

-Meanwhile, notwithstanding the uncomfortable premises build from nipa huts, classes reopened in November 1949.
-Years later, a new school building was inaugurated which bore the name “Yu Guang Lou” (Fisherman Hall), after the Gigante fishermen and friends who helped in building the school.
+The board of trustees secured financial support from residents of Gigante Island, who assisted in rebuilding the school.
+Classes reopened in November 1949 in temporary nipa hut classrooms.
+Later, a new school building, Yu Guang Lou (Fisherman Hall), was inaugurated, named in honor of the Gigante fishermen and residents who contributed to its construction.

 Restoration

 In 1950, “Yee Bin Lou” (Iloilo Shore Hall) was established and the following year, “Min Chiang Lou” (Manila River Hall) was inaugurated.
 The halls were named after contributors regions.

-In December 1952, many innocent Chinese teachers were detained and even deported, because they were suspected to be communists.
-By 1955, after courses in Chinese Senior High School reintroduced, HSCI became a full-pledged high school in 1958 where the first Senior High School and second Batch of English Secondary students graduated simultaneously.
+In December 1952, many Chinese teachers were detained and even mass deported across the country, as they were suspected to be communists.
+By 1955, after courses in Chinese Senior High School reintroduced, HSCI became a fully-pledged high school in 1958 where the first Senior High School and second Batch of English Secondary students graduated simultaneously.

 The fire

-On 7 February 1966, a large fire struck Iloilo City – the biggest Iloilo had experienced.
+On 7 February 1966, a large fire struck Iloilo City Proper – the biggest Iloilo had experienced.
 Almost one-third of the commercial districts of the city were burned to the ground.
 HSCI was burnt down.
 To continue the study of the 900 students, the board of trustees decided on the resumption of classes a few days after the fire.

 The school was transferred to a rented building in Guanco Street.
 The board of trustees, the Iloilo Chinese Chamber of Commerce, and the school formed a School Fund Drive Committee.
 The Overseas Chinese Daily Publications Corporation quartered in Manila offered to help in the fund drive.

 The construction of the first school building started in July 1967, was completed in May 1968, and put into use in June of the same year.